 ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

-It sets out our arrangements to tackle and eliminate modern slavery within the financial year of 2024/2025 and applies to all persons working for us or on our behalf in any capacity, including but not limited to employees at all levels, directors, officers, agency workers, seconded workers, volunteers, agents, contractors and any business affiliated with the supply chain.
+This statement is made on behalf of Ingram Motoring Group Limited pursuant to Section 54(1) of the Modern Slavery Act 2015 (the 'Act'), and constitutes the Group's slavery and human trafficking declaration.
+It sets out the Group’s actions to understand all potential modern slavery risks, to tackle and eliminate modern slavery within the business and supply chain, and applies to all persons working for us or on our behalf in any capacity, including but not limited to employees at all levels, directors, officers, agency workers, seconded workers, volunteers, agents, contractors and any business affiliated with the supply chain.

 We are committed to partnering with one of the most trusted brands in the world – The Volkswagen Group.
-Ensuring our ethical values and moral standards align extensively with one another is of the utmost importance to Ingram Motoring Group.
+Ensuring our ethical values and moral standards align extensively with one another is of the utmost importance to Ingram Motoring Group Limited.

-Maintaining a zero tolerance approach to any form of modern slavery and human trafficking in any of the business operations, the Group has, and will continue to be, committed to implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation, in accordance with the Act.
+Maintaining a zero tolerance approach to any form of modern slavery and human trafficking in any of the business operations, the Group has, and will continue to be, committed to implementing systems and controls aimed at ensuring that modern slavery and human trafficking is not taking place anywhere within our organisation.

 We expect that our brand partners will hold their own employees, business partners and other third parties to the same high standards.

-Detailing the expected behaviours, The Code of Conduct focuses on honesty, integrity and ethical behaviour as well as responsibility.
-It helps employees observe existing company rules in the workplace and act in a socially responsible manner by setting out the context within which Ingram Motoring Group can operate effectively to meet the expectations of internal and external stakeholders.
-The Code of Conduct is available at all times to all employees, along with the policies and procedures in relation to The Modern Slavery Act 2015 noted below.
+Detailing the expected behaviours and actions, The Ingram Motoring Group Code of Conduct focuses on honesty, integrity and ethical behaviour, as well as responsibility.
+It helps employees to observe existing company rules in the workplace and act in a corporate and socially responsible manner by setting out the context within which Ingram Motoring Group Limited can operate effectively to meet the expectations of internal and external stakeholders.
+The Code of Conduct is introduced at the induction process when onboarding new employees and is available at all times, along with the policies and procedures in relation to The Modern Slavery Act 2015 noted below.

-As a Volkswagen Group (VWG) business partner, Ingram Motoring Group aligns with the ethical requirements as set out in The Code of Conduct of the Volkswagen Group.
+As a Volkswagen Group (VWG) business partner, Ingram Motoring Group Limited aligns with the ethical requirements as set out in The VWG Code of Conduct.
 All employees are required to complete regular mandatory training as set out by VWG, regardless of hierarchical level.
-Including observance of human rights, such as the probation of child labour, human trafficking and slavery, as well as ensuring environmental protection and preventing corruption, the requirement to comply with VWG Code of Conduct is regarded as the basis for shaping the business relationship and ensuring all parties align in a shared vision to eradicate anti-slavery and human trafficking within the supply chain.
+Including observance of human rights, such as the probation of child labour, human trafficking and slavery, as well as ensuring environmental protection and preventing corruption.
+The requirement to comply with VWG Code of Conduct is regarded as the basis for shaping the business relationship and ensuring all parties align in a shared vision to eradicate anti-slavery and human trafficking within the supply chain.

-·Complying with applicable labour laws relating to working terms and conditions, including pay.
-We place great emphasis on the fair and equal treatment of all employees, who are paid a least the National Living Wage.
+Complying with applicable labour laws relating to working terms, conditions, and pay such as Working Time Regulations 1998, Health and Safety at Work Act 1974 and applicable legislation, and the National Minimum Wage Act 1998.
+We place great emphasis on the fair and equal treatment of all employees, who are paid, at the very least, the applicable financial year rate of National Minimum Wage.

-·Ongoing regular risk assessments ensuring compliance with Right to Work documentation for new employees to prevent employees working illegally.
+Ongoing regular risk assessments and background checks, ensuring compliance with Right to Work in the UK documentation for new employees to prevent employees working illegally.

 The Group acknowledges that modern slavery exists and everyone has a vital role to play in tackling the issue of exploitation.
 In the event that any of our business partners are found to be engaging in slavery or other unethical working practices, we will take steps to address those issues with this business partner, seek to drive improved standards and, if necessary, terminate relationships with any such business partners.